 Hint: Charles Sturt uses your selection rank (ATAR plus any adjustment factors) to assess your eligibility for our courses.
 So even if you don’t get the published ATAR for a course, you may still be eligible!

 Whether you do or don’t receive your first preference, you can accept the offer that you’ve been made and then re-order your preferences before the next round opens.
 Make sure you remove the course you’ve accepted and any courses you’re no longer interested in.
-If you’re made another offer, you’ll have options!
+If you receive another offer, you’ll have options!

 6. As long as you’ve accepted an offer, you won’t lose your place